 We cannot speak for everyone, but Better Tomorrow Solar does serve all of Georgia.
 More importantly, we serve you directly.
 Solar is easy but it still has a learning curve and we will walk you through it step-by-step.
 From design to installation to interconnection to tracking solar generated from your system, Better Tomorrow Solar will be there with you walking you through the solar installation process.

-Choose a solar company who can connect you to Georgia utility partner
+Choose a solar company who can connect you to a Georgia utility partner

 Most solar systems are grid-connected.
 That means the house or business to which they are connected will remain hooked up to the utility company’s grid even after a solar system installation.
 This ensures uninterrupted, seamless power even when the sun is not shinning.
 When the sun shines and the solar panels produce electricity, the power goes into the home to power up appliances and the like.
 Excess production, should there be any, goes back into the grid for the neighbors to use.
 The power company has the capability to track how much power comes into the grid from a solarized rooftop and is obligated by Georgia law to purchase that power from the home or business owner.
 That clean solar power coming into the grid displaces dirty power generated by the utility company.
 At night and other times when the sun is not shining, customer demand will be supplied by the utility company through the grid.
 The customer will not feel any difference between electric power supplied by the solar panels or from the grid—all-electric power is the same regardless of its source.